-Last week we discussed two very important character traits; those traits were maintaining a strong work ethic and taking the proper initiative.
-This week we are going to cover two more equally important character traits that will help you achieve success throughout your fire service career:
+Last week we discussed two fundamental character traits; those traits were maintaining a strong work ethic and taking the proper initiative.
+This week we are going to cover two more equally essential character traits that will help you achieve success throughout your fire service career:

 The academy and the probationary period can be compared to a pressure cooker.
 You will be pushed beyond your physical and mental limits.
 However, having a positive attitude with the correct mindset will enable you to overcome this pressure.

 There will be bad days.
 There will be days where you will be completely broken down.
 You will find out what you are made of and what your limits are during this process.
-It is important to know what your pain threshold is and also what you are capable of achieving under pressure.
+It is essential to know what your pain threshold is and also what you are capable of achieving under pressure.
 This is a profession where you will be under pressure your entire public safety career.
-It is essential to learn how to improvise, adapt and overcome in this stressful environment.
+It is essential to learn how to improvise, adapt, and overcome in this stressful environment.
 Remember, this is the best job in the world.
-Everyday we are on duty is an opportunity to help someone that needs us to mitigate his or her emergency.
+Every day we are on duty is an opportunity to help someone that needs us to mitigate his or her emergency.

-Passion is contagious and so is negativity.
-One is motivating and the other is a disease.
+Passion is contagious, and so is negativity.
+One is motivating, and the other is a disease.
 Stay out of “Negative Town” city limits.
 Don’t allow yourself to be consumed with negative energy.
-Focus all of your energy on building positive meaningful relationships with your fellow academy classmates.
-Lead your own mindset and don’t allow yourself to be a victim of the mental trap of negativity.
-You are in control of your own thoughts and the ability to overcome any mental obstacle.
+Focus all of your energy on building positive, meaningful relationships with your fellow academy classmates.
+Lead your mindset and don’t allow yourself to be a victim of the mental trap of negativity.
+You are in control of your thoughts and the ability to overcome any mental obstacle.
 Rise above the negative environment and be aggressively positive.

 The probationary firefighter displays leadership qualities by maintaining a positive attitude with the correct follower mindset.
 There is greatness within you.
-During the probationary period you will have to constantly self evaluate your own strengths and weaknesses.
-Aforementioned within this series; you must strive to remain humble while your leadership showcases your specific strengths and they most certainly will assist you with overcoming your weaknesses.
+During the probationary period, you will have to consistently self-evaluate your strengths and weaknesses.
+Aforementioned within this series; you must strive to remain humble while your leadership showcases your specific strengths, and they most certainly will assist you with overcoming your weaknesses.